Participate with Prior ServiceBack to Top

 Due to the extremely diverse training Coast Guard enlistees get in the early years after recruitment, most prior-service members enlist as an E-3 and complete either basic training or DEPOT.
 Remember, you will still keep your longevity pay for total years of service.
 This is dependent on the needs of the service and is not a guarantee for enlistment.

-Pending approval from Coast Guard Recruiting Command, you are eligible to apply for re-enlistment if you were discharged in pay grade E-3 or below with six years or less of prior active service, or E-4 and above with less than 10 years of prior active service or 14 years combined active and reserve service.
+Pending approval from the Coast Guard Recruiting Command, you are eligible to apply for enlistment if you were discharged in pay grade E-4 or below with six years or less of prior active service, or E-5 and above with less than 10 years of prior active service.
 Prior-service personnel will not receive a pay grade higher than that held on their last separation from regular active duty.

 This restriction does not apply to Coast Guard members re-enlisting within 24 hours of release.